voila-dashboards/voila/docs/customize.md

 ```

-You can use both hooks simultaneously to customize notebook execution and frontend configuration, to add this hook to your `Voilà` application:
+You can use both hooks simultaneously to customize notebook execution and frontend configuration, to add this hooks to your `Voilà` application:

 ```python
 from voila.app import Voila